glitton/dive-with-sean/content/blog/sean-one-year/index.md

 <img src="./sean-friends.JPG" alt="friends dinner table" width="600"/>
 <br>

 On the dive day itself, Nov.
-6, 2022, we took a 25 minute boatride to sombrero island and anchored at our desired dive spot which is called Batoc.
-Batoc is tagalog for the "back of the neck" as the starting point where we would dive was behind Sombrero island.
+6, 2022, we took a 25 minute boatride to Sombrero Island and anchored at our desired dive spot which is called Batoc.
+Batoc is Tagalog for the "back of the neck" as the starting point where we would dive was behind Sombrero Island.

 `youtube: https://youtube.com/shorts/LhDCmt5rY6s`
 <br>